CSIRT-SK/viruschecker/README.md

 The location of the compiled JRE executable is `client-cli/build/libs/client-cli-[VERSION]-all.jar`.

-Assuming Java is in the *Path*, run terminal in this directory.
+Run terminal in this directory.
 Type `java -jar client-cli-[VERSION]-all.jar -h` and press enter.
 Successful launch should print this help
 ```bash